ExploreASL/ExploreASL/Modules/SubModule_Structural/README.md

 ### Description

-Submodule of ExploreASL Structural Module, that cleans up under- and over-segmentations of WMH SEGM.
+Submodule of ExploreASL Structural Module, that cleans up under- and over-segmentations of **WMH SEGM**.

 ### Workflow